-The Council provides the third party guarantee for the DCLT pension deficit liability.
-The actuary has assessed this deficit to be in the order of at £3.0m as at 31st March 2016.
-The Council considers it unlikely that this guarantee will be exercised so this is disclosed as a contingent liability in the Council's own accounts.
+The Council has given an undertaking to assume responsibility for liabilities relating to the South Yorkshire Pension Fund relating to staff transferred to Doncaster Children's Services Trust which became operational on 1st October 2014 to provide children's services on behalf of the Council.
+The actuary has assessed the deficit at £17.186m as at 31st March 2017.
+The Council considers it unlikely that this guarantee will be exercised so it is disclosed as a contingent liability in the Council's own accounts.